Scholarships & Financial Aid

 Fellowships

-Graduate students awarded fellowships are not required to perform any services.
+Graduate students awarded fellowships are generally not required to perform any services.
 Therefore, fellows are not considered employees, and federal employment regulations do not apply.

 A graduate student (domestic or international) holding a fellowship administered through the Graduate and Professional School (except for the TAMU Dissertation Fellowship) must register for a minimum of: